On Commonsense Cues in BERT for Solving Commonsense Tasks: Co-relating Knowledge with Task

-We further investigate two detailed questions on the commonsense knowledge usage.
+We further investigate two specific questions on the commonsense knowledge usage.
 First, which layer does BERT rely on the most for making its decision.
-Second, does the commonsense knowledge that BERT uses come from pre-training or fine-tuning.
+Second, does the commonsense knowledge that BERT uses come more from pre-training or fine-tuning.
 We compare 12 model variations by connecting the output layer on each of the Transformer layer, respectively.
-Table~\ref{tab:ft_on_diff_layer} shows the model accuracies and the \textsc{Mac} overlapping rates.
+Table~\ref{tab:ft_on_diff_layer} shows the model accuracies and the \textsc{Mat} overlapping rates.
 First, BERT-probing gives the best performance when prediction is made on the top layer, and the accuracy generally decreases as the layer moves to the bottom.
 This indicates that relevant commonsense knowledge is more heavily distributed towards higher layers during pre-training.
-Our experimental settings here are the same as the probing task for syntactic information by \citet{liu-probing}, who find that syntactic information is distributed more heavily towards lower layers.
+Our experimental settings here are the same as the probing task for syntactic information by \citet{liu-probing}, who find that syntactic information is distributed more heavily towards lower BERT layers.

-With fine-tuning, we observe stronger improvements of both model accuracies and \textsc{Mac} overlaps on higher layers when comparing BERT-FT and BERT-probing.
+With fine-tuning, we observe stronger improvements of both model accuracies and \textsc{Mat} overlaps on higher layers when comparing BERT-FT and BERT-probing.
 This demonstrates that commonsense knowledge on higher layers is more useful to the CommonsenseQA task.
-Interestingly, comparing layer 11 and layer 10, the model accuracy after fine-tuning is similar, but the \textsc{Mac} overlap of layer 11 is significantly larger.
-This shows that the structured commonsense knowledge that we probe attributes only partly to the overall useful knowledge for CommonsenseQA.
+Interestingly, comparing layer 11 and layer 10, the model accuracy after fine-tuning is similar, but the \textsc{Mat} overlap of layer 11 is significantly larger.
+This can suggest that the structured commonsense knowledge that we probe attributes only partly to the overall useful knowledge for CommonsenseQA.